cn0047/stash/ed/p/websocket.md

 [tool for ws](https://github.com/zaproxy/zaproxy)

-WebSocket is a computer communications protocol, providing full-duplex (allows communication in both directions) communication channels over a single TCP connection.
+WebSocket is a computer communications protocol, providing full-duplex (allows communication in both directions) long-lived, low-latency communication channels over a single TCP connection.

-WebSocket handshake uses the `HTTP Upgrade header` to change from the HTTP protocol to the WebSocket protocol.
+WebSocket handshake uses the `HTTP Upgrade header` to change from the HTTP protocol to the WebSocket protocol, they not based on HTTP itself, they utilize underlying TCP protocol.
 WebSocket connection request uses `Upgrade: WebSocket` and `Connection: Upgrade`.
 Server replies with the same `Upgrade: WebSocket` and `Connection: Upgrade` headers and 101 status code and completes the handshake.